jennifermulroy/14-Deep-Learning-crypto/README.md

-# Deep Learning: LSTM RNN Cryptocurrency Price Predictor Model
+# Deep Learning: LSTM RNN Cryptocurrency Price Predictor

 *Does sentiment or closing prices provide a better signal for cryptocurrency price movements?*